SlimBloodworth/cloning-section-11-103/README.md

 ### Continued development

 There are 20 sections to this course, each with a number of lessons and exercises.
 This a practice exercise from Section 11, Lesson 103.
+This will also include lesson #104 on renaming a branch.

 ### Useful resources